sean-poole/CodeWars/SQL/8kyu/SQLBasics-SimpleWhereAndOrderBy.md

+# SQL Basics: Simple Where and Order By

+## Task
-# For this challenge you need to create a simple SELECT statement that will return all columns from the people table WHERE their age is over 50
+For this challenge you need to create a simple SELECT statement that will return all columns from the people table WHERE their age is over 50

-# people table schema:
+people table schema:
-# id
+id
-# name
+name
-# age
+age

-# You should return all people fields where their age is over 50 and order by the age descending
+You should return all people fields where their age is over 50 and order by the age descending

-# NOTE: Your solution should use pure SQL.
+NOTE: Your solution should use pure SQL.
 Ruby is used within the test cases to do the actual testing.

+## Solution
-## Select all columns from 'people' table.
+Select all columns from 'people' table.
-## Filter returned columns by 'age' values over 50.
+Filter returned columns by 'age' values over 50.
-## Sort the filtered columns by 'age' in descending order.
+Sort the filtered columns by 'age' in descending order.

 SELECT *
 FROM people